-I'll transfer memorial maintenance to any researcher more closely related to the individual than I -- fourth cousin beats fifth cousin twice removed.
-I especially would like to reunite distant in-laws who I've not researched in-depth with their direct relatives.
-Please ask.
+I'll gladly transfer memorials to any researcher more closely connected to the individual than I -- fourth cousin beats fifth cousin twice removed.
+And I especially would like to reunite in-laws whom I've not researched in-depth with their direct kin.
+Please, just write and ask.

 |Find A Grave Friends|